 Yes.
 MLD therapy is covered by most insurers under the massage therapy category.

-A 75-minute initial assessment and MLD therapy session is $136.56 with taxes.
-Sixty-minute therapy sessions are $109.25.
-Your therapy costs will depend on the nature of your swelling and the treatment plan you choose.
+A 75-minute initial assessment and MLD therapy session is $146 after taxes.
+Treatment plan costs depend on the nature of your swelling, the underlying reasons for it.
+Everyone is unique.

 Yes, the two therapies are different and meant for different health needs.
 Generally, conventional massage therapy addresses tight, sore tendons and muscles for rehab and relaxation.
 Lymphatic massage (MLD) treats and manages acute or chronic swelling by encouraging the movement of lymphatic fluid.

 MLD techniques are unique; using significantly less pressure and force than other physical therapies.
 MLD therapists are trained and credentialed specifically for lymphatic massage (including re-certification every two years).
 Currently there are less than two dozen certified MLD therapists across Nova Scotia.

 Our clients say it's gentle and relaxing - and it effectively relieves and manages their swelling.
 MLD therapy is provided on a comfortable treatment bed in a calming, quiet space.
 Therapy techniques are hands-on, light, repetitive and soothing.

 Yes.
 MLD (manual lymphatic drainage) is a clinical term for lymphatic massage therapy.
 By either name, the goal is the same: to reduce and relieve your swelling.

 We recommend a coordinated approach.
 Acute swelling from injury or surgery often holds back recovery and rehab efforts.
 Simply: until the swelling recedes your range of motion and flexibility are impacted.
 MLD stimulates lymph and blood flow to speed tissue repair and relieve swelling.
 Go, team work!